FAQ: ANSWERS TO THE MOST FREQUENT QUESTIONS ABOUT CREDIT CARDS AND TRAVELING WITH MILES AND POINTS

 I’M RUNNING OUT OF IDEAS ON HOW TO MEET THE MINIMUM SPEND?
 HELP!

 Here is a post I put together with all the different ways we earn a minimum spend.
-Don’t forget to take advantage of big, one time expenses.
-We earned the sign up bonus on the Ink Business Cash® Credit Card by paying for my daughter’s braces (which we were reimbursed from our Health Savings Account).
-Every year I make two payments of $2,200 for our auto insurance.
+Don’t forget to take advantage of big, one-time expenses like home and auto repairs, medical, etc. We earned the sign-up bonus on the Ink Business Cash® Credit Card by paying for my daughter’s braces (which we were reimbursed from our Health Savings Account).
+Every year I make two payments of $4,400 to our auto insurance.
 I will always try to get a new card before this payment is due.
-Remember, don't overspend.
-If you’re unable to pay your balance off every month, you will be paying a high interest rate and that negates the points you are earning.

 I’M A STAY AT HOME PARENT, CAN I APPLY FOR CREDIT CARDS?